tkz-sty/pgfornament/README.md

 ## History

-- v 1.00 Add the Han ornanments and some new macros.
+- v1.00: Add the Han ornanments and some new macros.
 Add some examples to the documentation.
-Thanks to Pablo Gonzáles L to help me with "Git".
+Thanks to Pablo González L to help me with "Git".

 - v0.21: `pgfornament.sty`, Christian Feuersänger thank you for seeing this bug ornament/at now replaces the key at (conflict with at from pgf).

 - v0.21: documentation: Peter Zimmermann thank you for seeing some bugs in the  examples.

 - New section Problem to describe some difficulties.

+## Author

+Alain Matthes, 5 rue de Valence, Paris 75005, al (dot) ma (at) mac (dot) com